 Hold On To That Feeling

-Being far away is like being a little explorer: Everything's new!
-But often we take for granted how much of our own town is unknown to us.
-When I'm bored with my city, I ask new friends and acquaintances what their favorite restaurant/cafe/store/bar/park/whatever is — it's almost always a place I don't regularly go.
-Get out there and take inspiration from this Dagobert D. Runes quote: "People travel to faraway places to watch, in fascination, the kind of people they ignore at home."
+When you're far away you're a little explorer: Everything is new!
+But we often take for granted how much of our own town is unknown to us.
+When I'm bored with my own city, I ask new friends and acquaintances what their favorite restaurant/cafe/store/bar/park/whatever is — it's almost always a place I don't regularly go.
+Which reminds me I need to be an explorer at home, too.

 Plan Your Next Adventure

-This is the most fun one!
-Get something — even a mini break or a couple day trips — on your calendar.
+This is the best.
+Get a getaway — even a just a weekend break or a day trip — on your calendar.
 It will give you something to research and look forward to, which according to science, is actually the most enjoyable part about traveling for many people anyway.
 Plus, going to work everyday is much more tolerable if you have specific goals (like saving for a trip to Nicaragua!) in mind.
 Unless...

 If this is you, hi!
 Check out the book "Vagabonding" by Rolf Potts.
-It's basically a life philosophy disguised as a travel guide — it really helped me set a new direction in life.
+It's a lovely philosophy book disguised as a travel guide — and it really inspired me to set a new direction in life.